-Collect FireEye NX Audit logs
+Collect Trellix Network Security Audit (formerly FireEye NX Audit) logs

 Supported in:

-FireEye NX Audit is a network security appliance that detects and blocks attacks from the web, protecting against drive-by malware and highly targeted zero-day exploits.
+Trellix Network Security is a network security appliance that detects and blocks attacks from the web, protecting against drive-by malware and highly targeted zero-day exploits.
 It leverages the Multi-Vector Virtual Execution (MVX) engine to identify malicious activity and command-and-control callbacks with extremely low false positive rates.

 Before you begin

-Make sure that you have the following prerequisites:
+Make sure you have the following prerequisites:

-• A Google SecOps instance
+• A Google SecOps instance.

-• Windows Server 2016 or later, or Linux host with systemd
+• A Windows Server 2016 or later, or a Linux host with systemd.

-• If running behind a proxy, ensure firewall ports are open per the Bindplane agent requirements
+• If running behind a proxy, ensure firewall ports are open per the Bindplane agent requirements.

-• Privileged access to the FireEye NX Audit management console or appliance
+• Privileged access to the FireEye NX Audit management console or appliance.

 Get Google SecOps ingestion authentication file